Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Quorum certificate
 ==================

-When the members of the finalization committee sign the block, their collective signatures are aggregated to form a quorum certificate.
+When the members of the finalization committee finalize the block, their collective signatures are aggregated to form a quorum certificate.
 This quorum certificate is then included in the next block.
 If the leader fails to produce a block in the :ref:`round<glossary-round>`, or not enough signatures were gathered for a quorum certificate, then the finalizers will instead send timeout messages, which are aggregated to form a :ref:`timeout certificate<glossary-timeout-certificate>`.
 Each block either contains a quorum certificate or a timeout certificate for the previous round.
 A block always contains a quorum certificate as it serves as a reference to the parent block.
 The block might contain a timeout certificate if the previous round timed out.
-A quorum certificate (or a timeout certificate) ensures that the protocol progresses.
-When a node sees a valid quorum certificate it progresses to the next round (and likewise for the timeout certificate).
+A quorum certificate or a timeout certificate ensures that the protocol progresses.
+When a node sees a valid quorum certificate or timeout certificate it progresses to the next round.

 .. _glossary-range-proofs: